jojokarlin/Git_DRI_Jan_2017/README.md

 In this session, we'll Learn what makes Git such a powerful tool for both collaborative and individual projects.
 We will share a conceptual overview of Git and GitHub, teach the basics of how to get started, and explore practical applications of GitHub for writing and coding.
 This workshop will be applicable for a wide range of digital undertakings, from developing code, to working with datasets, to drafting public policy, and beyond.

-Here, you will create a Git repository on your computer, add files, and push this repository to your GitHub account.

 Session Leader: Patrick Sweeney
 Based on sessions by Jojo Karlin, Jennifer Tang, Stephen Zweibel, and Mary Catherine McKinniburgh